mcgalliarder/Bartholemew/WirelessProtocol.md

 - if in multi request mode, the receiving party will endlessly collect and perform commands from the transmitting party unless it receives a byte other than a START_BYTE at the beginning of a new data packet or if the checksum fails

+## Pinging
+The only instance when a handshake is not required is a PING (0x15).
+Instead of going through the collect and decode proceedures following a REQUEST byte, a PING byte will immediately return a CONFIRM without changing states.
+The transmitting party will use this to judge timing and distance to the recieving party.

 ## Data Packet Structure
 Once a handshake is received and confirmed, the transmitting party